linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

 2. This filter will be used by an `analyzer`.
 An analyzer determines how a field is tokenized and then how those tokenized items are processed by filters.
 3. Finally, we will configure the `test` index to use this analyzer for a field in our index with a `mapping`.

-The following request will accomplish all of the above, and perform phonetic analysis on the `sounds_like` field for documents that we index into the `test` index.
+The following requests will accomplish all of the above, and perform phonetic analysis on the `phonetic` field for documents that we index into the `test` index.

 First, close the `test` index to add analyzers and filters: